 Before becoming a paralegal, Simon was a union brother of the International Alliance of Theatrical Stage Employees, Moving Picture Technicians, Artists and Allied Crafts of the United States, Its Territories and Canada (IATSE).
 He was a member of IATSE Local 667, also known as the International Cinematographer’s Guild, working as a freelance camera assistant in the motion picture industry in Toronto.

 Before turning to private practice, Simon was an intake volunteer at the Community Legal Clinic for Simcoe, Kawartha, and Lake of Bays.
 As a volunteer, Simon assisted on Landlord and Tenant files on the behalf of low-income Tenants and those denied Canada Pension Plan Disability benefits, Ontario Disability Support Plan benefits, and Ontario Works benefits.
 He also served as a fill-in Intake Volunteer Supervisor to cover internal staff vacations at the Community Legal Clinic.

 Simon has helped the community with selected pro bono work for clients under social assistance.

 He maintains a blog on Small Claims Court, Landlord/Tenant matters, and Provincial Offences on this website.
 His latest Access to Justice project is an Internet podcast for self-represented litigants in the Ontario Small Claims Court on his other website, www.osccpodcast.ca.
 “The Ontario Small Claims Court Podcast” is available on iTunes and on the Stitcher Radio network.

-Simon is an active member of the Ontario Paralegal Association and the York Region Paralegal Network, and the Federation of Ontario Paralegals.
+Simon is a member of the Ontario Paralegal Association, the York Region Paralegal Network, and the Federation of Ontario Paralegals.

 Simon M. Brown